World Heritage Site Shirakawa-go tour guide

 When you scan the QR code it can jump to the page for the name and function of the stuff.

-Not only Kanda house but mostly in Shirakawa-go area you can use the free Wifi.
+Not only in Kanda house but mostly in Shirakawa-go area you can use the free Wifi.

-The farm tools and other tools used at that time is introduced there and if you are intrested of the construction method for making Gassho-zukuri you can check some know-how there.
+The farm tools and other tools used at that time is introduced there and if you are interested in the construction method for making Gassho-zukuri you can check some know-how there.
 You may understand the wonderful wisdom of surviving in heavy snowfall areas by reading the construction method.

-Below picture is the refference of the each page.
+Below the picture is the reference for each page.

 合掌作りの作り方